 Scupper bowls are designed to be connected to an existing plumbing system, and therefore do not come with a water pump.
 For example, if your swimming pool recycles water, you can use a scupper bowl to supplement the existing pump jets.

 Flow is an essential part of any water feature.
-When water flows into water, air is mixed in.
+When water flows into water, the air is mixed in.
 This simple process helps to prevent stagnant water and also stops algae from building up.
 In a pond with fish, it will help maintain the overall health of the fish by supplying extra oxygen to the water.

 Why do some bowls come with a copper insert for the scupper lip?

-The copper insert not only adds a decorative touch, but also helps protect the concrete lip from erosion caused by the constant flow of water.
+The copper insert not only adds a decorative touch but also helps protect the concrete lip from erosion caused by the constant flow of water.